Hypooxanthine/Mesh-Clouder/README.md

 Use CMake to configure and build the project for your platform.

-Linux terminal or VSCode embedded terminal on Linux:
+(From repository root folder)

+Linux:

 ```bash
 mkdir build